Historic Building Investment Toolbox

 Design Committee Recommended Exterior Color Palette

-MSW’s Design Committee recommended exterior color palette: Color Journey’s Color Direction by Pratt & Lambert.
+Winchester First’s Design Committee recommended exterior color palette: Color Journey’s Color Direction by Pratt & Lambert.
 Paints available at D&S Hardware, or color-match at your preferred paint supplier.

 Thinking about buying a downtown building?